zendframework/zf2-documentation/docs/languages/en/modules/zend.session.basic-usage.rst

    echo "Page requests this session: ",
        $defaultNamespace->numberOfPageRequests;

-When multiple modules use instances of ``Zend\Session\Namespace`` having different namespaces, each module obtains data encapsulation for its session data.
-The ``Zend\Session\Namespace`` constructor can be passed an optional ``$namespace`` argument, which allows developers to partition session data into separate namespaces.
+When multiple modules use instances of ``Zend\Session\Container`` having different namespaces, each module obtains data encapsulation for its session data.
+The ``Zend\Session\Container`` constructor can be passed an optional ``$namespace`` argument, which allows developers to partition session data into separate namespaces.
 Namespacing provides an effective and popular way to secure session state data against changes due to accidental naming collisions.